Sens rally after blowing lead, beat Leafs to gain on Habs

+TORONTO (AP) -- The Ottawa Senators have the Atlantic Division lead in their sights.

-TORONTO (AP) -- Mark Stone had a goal and four assists, Derick Brassard scored twice in the third period and the Ottawa Senators recovered after blowing a two-goal lead to beat the Toronto Maple Leafs 6-3 on Saturday night.
+Mark Stone had a goal and four assists, Derick Brassard scored twice in the third period and the Senators recovered after blowing a two-goal lead to beat the Toronto Maple Leafs 6-3 on Saturday night.

 The Senators pulled within two points of Montreal for first place in the Atlantic Division with three games in hand.

+''We like where we're at.
+We're in a good spot,'' Stone said. ''But there's a little bit more that we want.
+Obviously, there's teams coming and we want to try and create separation, so the only way to do that is keep winning hockey games.''

 Ottawa led 2-0 after one period but trailed 3-2 in the third before getting a tying goal from Mike Hoffman and a power-play goal from Brassard.
 Stone and Brassard added empty-netters, and Chris Wideman and Ryan Dzingel also scored for the Senators.

 Ottawa has won four of five overall and three of four against the Leafs this season.
 Craig Anderson stopped 34 shots.